Tineshnehete/tineshnehete/README.md

 # Tinesh Nehete

 Welcome to my GitHub profile!
-I'm Tinesh Nehete, a student pursuing a Bachelor's degree in Computer Applications (BCA).
+I'm Tinesh Nehete, a student passes my Bachelor's degree in Computer Applications (BCA).
 I have a passion for exploring various aspects of technology and software development.

 ## About Me
 -  Name: Tinesh Nehete